hellomlorg/news-app/README.md

 You can learn more about react from [reactjs.org](https://reactjs.org/).

 <a href="https://grammarly.go2cloud.org/aff_c?offer_id=3&aff_id=73274&file_id=1545" target="_blank"><img src="https://media.go2speed.org/brand/files/grammarly/3/future728x90.png" width="728" height="90" border="0" /></a><img src="https://grammarly.go2cloud.org/aff_i?offer_id=3&file_id=1545&aff_id=73274" width="0" height="0" style="position:absolute;visibility:hidden;" border="0" />

+## License
+This project is opensourced under the MIT License.

+## Contributing Guidelines
+We welcome all kinds of PRs which improve this project.
+Make sure that you open an issue before you start contributing to it.